 An Alternative Guide to UoB’s cultural venues and collections

-Artists Sarah Silverwood and Bobby Nixon have designed a limited edition map celebrating University of Birmingham’s cultural offer as part of their 2012 residency with the Cultural Engagement department.
+Previous artists in residence Sarah Silverwood and Bobby Nixon designed a limited edition map celebrating University of Birmingham’s cultural offer as part of their 2012 residency with the Cultural Engagement department.

 Sarah Taylor Silverwood